EBI-Metagenomics/emg-toolkit/README.rst

-Metagenomics toolkit enables scientists to download all of the sample metadata for a given study to a single csv file.
+Metagenomics toolkit enables scientists to download all of the sample metadata for a given study or sequence to a single csv file.

 Install metagenomics toolkit